Genjidegaulle/Chrome-T-Rex-Rush/README.md

 ### Instructions and Prerequisites:
 To run this game:
 * Make sure you have Python installed alongwith pygame (http://www.pygame.org/) library
+* Make sure you have NeuroPy installed, as well as a headset (i.e. Neurosky Headset).
-* Run main.py
+* Run main.py if you want the light version
+* Run TritonRush.py if you want the meme version

 ##### Controls:
-* Press UP or SPACE to make T-Rex jump over the obstacles
-* Press DOWN key to crouch
+* Focus (Center your attention!) to avoid the cacti or pterodactyls.
 * Avoid getting hit by obstacles.

 ### Developed by:
 Shivam Shekhar
 Email: shivam.shekhar.ece14@itbhu.ac.in
+Modified by:
+Team 1 Forever!! (for our COGS 189 Project)
+David Liau, Shaquile Phuong, Alejandro Panduro, Miguel Ramos, Joshua Tjong, Jeffrey Lu

 #### Credits:
 * Sprites : https://chromedino.com/assets/offline-sprite-2x-black.png